 |Omega (1)||TOS: "The Omega Glory"||This star system includes the planet Omega IV.|

 |Omega (2)||TOS: "Requiem for Methuselah"||This appears to be a second star system of the same name.
 It includes the planet Holberg 917G.
 Well, perhaps we should rate "Omega" as an error, because why should have the planet a seemingly systematic name, while the star name is totally insignificant and even ambiguous?|

 On a very positive note, there is not a single Bayer or Bayer-like name in the Delta Quadrant.
 The stars visible to the naked eye in our sky are at most some 1000 light years away, and the Bayer system includes stars with a distance of at most a few thousand light years.
-So it would be a stretch if Voyager passed by stars with Bayer designations in the uncharted region of the Delta Quadrant, which fortunately never happens (although there be Antarians).
+So it would be a stretch if Voyager passed by stars with Bayer designations in the uncharted region of the Delta Quadrant, which fortunately never happens (although there are Antarians).

 Some star names were obviously designed to have a similar sound as Bayer names, but wouldn't make any sense as such.
 Rather than counting or ranking anything, the stars Delphi Ardu (TNG: "The Last Outpost"), Lima Sierra (TNG: "Loud As A Whisper"), Xendi Sabu (Kabu) (TNG: "The Battle", "Bloodlines") most likely just have double names.

 Whenever Star Trek refers to real stars as possible locations of alien homeworlds or human colonies, there is the fundamental problem that these may not have inhabitable planets at all.
 Also, they may be just too far away for the shown or mentioned travel times to be realistic.
 But these problems are not in the focus of interest here.